Azure/fleet/docs/troubleshooting/README.md

     version: v1
 ```

-In the `ClusterResourcePlacement` status, `placementStatuses` for `kind-cluster-1` in the `failedPlacements` section, we get a clear message as to why the resource failed to apply on the member cluster.
+In the `ClusterResourcePlacement` status, within the `failedPlacements` section for `kind-cluster-1`, we get a clear message
+as to why the resource failed to apply on the member cluster.
+Immediately preceding this in the conditions section,
+the `Applied` condition for `kind-cluster-1` is flagged as false, citing the `NotAllWorkHaveBeenApplied` reason.
+This signifies that the Work object intended for the member cluster `kind-cluster-1` has not been applied.

 To gain more insights also take a look at the `work` object, please check this [section](#how-and-where-to-find-the-correct-work-resource) for more details,